I live in Pity Me and have been a local authority councillor since 2007, first on the City Council and then on the new Unitary County Council.

 Locally with my colleagues Mamie and Amanda we work hard in the community, delivering update leaflets every 3 months or so to all 6300 homes in the area.

-Over the years we have secured environmental improvements for our community centres, including solar panels and funding for new windows and lowered ceilings to help save on energy bills.
+Over the years we have secured environmental improvements for our community centres and community building, including solar panels, air source heat pump and funding for new windows and lowered ceilings to help save on energy bills.

 We also led the fight to stop Labour closing Abbey Leisure Centre in Pity Me which has since then gone from strength to strength with the funding we have secured for it.